yiisoft/view/docs/basic-functionality.md

 // Trying to get content from the cache
 $content = $cachedContent->get();

-// If the content is not in the cache, then we will generate it and add it to the cache if ($content === null) {
+// If the content isn't in the cache, then we will generate it and add it to the cache if ($content === null) {
   // Generating content
   $content = $view->render('view/name');